Don’t miss out on the University of New Hampshire’s six-month Coding Boot Camp. Learn to code while expanding your professional network.

 UNH Coding Boot Camp

-Acquire the skills needed to become a proficient front-end and back-end developer in just 24 weeks!
-Our next Coding Boot Camp starts soon and offers opportunities to build a professional portfolio, network with future employers, and participate in internships.
+Acquire the skills needed to become a proficient full stack web developer in just 24 weeks!
+Our next Coding Boot Camp starts soon — offering you the chance to build a professional portfolio, network with future employers, and participate in collaborative opportunities that mimic real-world working environments.

 UNH Coding Boot Camp Digital Badge: